hotohoto/study-notes/math/072-stochastic-process.md

 ## Terminology

-- probability 1
 - almost surely
+  - probability of 1

+- convergence of random variables
+  - convergence in probability
+  - convergence in distribution
+  - almost sure convergence

 - Banach space
   - a complete normed vector space
   - has a metric